Common Investing Risks and How to Manage Them

 Adjust your risk tolerance over time

-If you’re nearing retirement (or when you would need your money), you’ll likely want to reduce the amount of risk you’re taking with your investments.
-You can do this by making adjustments to your portfolio or by using funds designed to do this for you—like a target-date fund.
-A financial advisor is also a great resource for advice about your proper risk level.
+If you’re nearing retirement (or when you would otherwise need your money), you’ll likely want to reduce the amount of risk you’re taking with your investments.
+You can do this by making adjustments to your portfolio.

 Consult with an advisor

-Ultimately, the key to managing investing risk is to build a well-diversified financial plan that is tailored to you.
-A Northwestern Mutual financial advisor can show you how a range of financial options—including a mix of traditional and nontraditional investments—can help grow your wealth over time while also managing risk.
+Ultimately, the key to managing investment risk is to build a well-diversified financial plan that is tailored to you.
+Your Northwestern Mutual financial advisor can help you understand your risk tolerance and show you how a range of financial options—including a mix of traditional and nontraditional investments—can help grow your wealth over time.

 This article is for informational and educational purposes only and should not be interpreted as financial or investment advice.
 All investments carry some level of risk including the potential loss of all money invested.
 No investment strategy can guarantee a profit or protect against loss.